 Negative thoughts cause your brain to immediately release chemicals that affect every cell in your body, making you feel bad.
 The opposite is also true—positive, happy, hopeful thoughts release chemicals that make you feel good.

 Your thought patterns can also have long-term effects.
-Repetitive negative thinking may promote the buildup of the harmful deposits seen in the brains of people with Alzheimer’s disease and may increase the risk of dementia, according to a 2020 brain imaging study in the Alzheimer’s & Dementia.
+Repetitive toxic thinking may promote the buildup of the harmful deposits seen in the brains of people with Alzheimer’s disease.
+It may also increase the risk of dementia, according to a 2020 brain-imaging study in the Alzheimer’s & Dementia.

 For decades, experts have known that negative thinking is also tightly linked to other mental health disorders, such as clinical depression.
 In fact, research shows that the reciprocal connection between ruminating thoughts and depression leads to a vicious cycle that prolongs and intensifies symptoms of depression.

-ANTs also fuel anxiety, post-traumatic stress disorder, grief, and other mental health issues.
+ANTs also fuel anxiety, posttraumatic stress disorder (PTSD), grief, and other mental health issues.
 Being plagued by worrisome thoughts can make you feel like a negative person and makes it harder to overcome these problems.

-Challenging negative thoughts is critical for your mental health and well-being.
+To stop negative thinking, you need to develop an internal ANTeater.
+This is critical for your mental health and well-being.
 Here’s why.

 Just because you have a thought has nothing to do with whether it is true.
 Thoughts lie.
 They lie a lot, and it is your uninvestigated or unquestioned thoughts that steal your happiness.